 For those students who live on Campus their accommodation costs are as follows:

-Accommodation is available to students over term time only & month of January.
+Accommodation is available to students over term time only, from September to May (36 weeks).

 Part time employment

 Many students choose to work on a part-time basis alongside their studies to help fund their course at BBC.
 Suitable jobs may be available locally, or in the nearby cities of Lisburn and Belfast.
 We usually advise students to work a maximum of 12-16 hours per week during term time, to ensure that their job doesn't adversely affect the amount of time available for study.
 Please note, students coming to BBC from outside the EU may not be allowed to work while studying within the UK, due to visa restrictions.
 For up to date information and legislation details, you should contact UKVI.

 For many BBC students, their time here is a stepping stone to further future involvement in mission or ministry, at home or overseas.
 For that reason, a student's home church may choose to support them financially while they study.
 If this is not something you have considered, you may want to chat to your Minister, Pastor or Church Leader about the level of prayerful and financial support which your church could provide.